 The easiest way to find your panel’s details is to look for a data sticker or a small metal nameplate.
 Open the main door of your electrical panel, and check the inside surface of the door first.
 Manufacturers often place a paper or foil sticker here with all the essential information.
 If you don’t see it there, carefully inspect the interior walls of the panel box, avoiding any contact with the wiring or breakers.
 This label is the panel’s birth certificate, containing the manufacturer’s name, the model or series number, and sometimes even a manufacturing date.
 Finding this sticker is a huge step forward.
 If the label is damaged or you’re concerned about what you see, our team can handle any electrician repairs you might need.

-What to Look For on the Label
+What to Look for on the Manufacturer’s Label

 Once you’ve located the label, you’ll want to look for a few key pieces of information.
 The most obvious is the manufacturer’s name—brands like Square D, Siemens, Eaton, or General Electric are common.
 You should also jot down the serial number and any other long strings of numbers or letters you see.
 Sometimes, the date is clearly printed, but more often it’s hidden within a code.
 Even if you can’t find a specific date, the brand name itself is a major clue.
 Some manufacturers, like Federal Pacific or Zinsco, have been out of business for years, which immediately tells you that your panel is outdated and likely needs a professional inspection.

-How to Identify Manufacturer Stamps and Markings
+Spotting Other Manufacturer Stamps and Markings

 Different manufacturers use unique systems to mark their equipment, so what you find will vary.
 For example, many Square D panels have a small blue label on the front cover (the “deadfront”) with a five-digit number.
 The first two digits often represent the year of manufacture, while the next two indicate the week.
 Other brands might embed the date within the serial number.
 It can feel like trying to crack a code, but a quick online search for your panel’s brand and “how to read serial number” can often provide answers.
 If you’re still stumped, don’t worry.
 Our residential electric experts are familiar with all major brands and can identify your panel’s age in no time.